wpeebles/gangealing/README.md

 * 🚀 An implementation of anti-aliased grid sampling useful for Spatial Transformers (thanks Tim Brooks!)
 * 🎆 Several additional evaluation and visualization scripts to reproduce results from our paper and website

-This codebase should be mostly ready to go, but we may make a few tweaks over December 2021 to smooth out any remaining wrinkles.

 ## Setup

 First, download the repo and add it to your `PYTHONPATH`: